chrisandoryan/Plainmaker/README.md

 - The IProxyListener decrypt requests and encrypt responses, and an IHttpListener than encrypt requests and decrypt responses.
 - Burp sees the decrypted traffic, including Repeater, Intruder and Scanner, but the client/mobile app and server see the encrypted version.

-However:
-- There will be no static input boxes to insert an AES key and IV; you are free to <ins>implement the flow of the encryption/decryption by yourself</ins>.
+However, there will be no static input boxes to insert an AES key and IV; you have the freedom to <ins>implement the flow of the encryption/decryption by yourself</ins>.

-- XX
+### Huh?
+Then?

-So that's that, *literally*.
-Simply take your `crypt.py` (if you already have one), make it into a Python class that implements `IEncryptDecrypt` interface, and *voila*.

-**The encrypted/decrypted values will be injected into Burpsuite's requests/responses automatically.**
+Simply take your encryption/decryption script (like Jojo's `crypt.py`), then adjust it into a Python class that implements `IEncryptDecrypt` interface, and *voila*. **The encrypted/decrypted values will be injected into Burpsuite's requests/responses automatically.**

 ## How It Works